Healthy Science/ Is it Better to Eat Probiotic Foods or Take a Probiotic Supplement?

 • If the answer is no (due to food allergies, a hectic daily schedule, etc.) you may find it more practical to get your daily probiotics from a high-quality dietary supplement.

-• If the answer is yes, working with a healthcare professional to identify specific bacterial strains appropriate for addressing your health concerns is advisable.
+• If the answer is yes, working with a healthcare professional to identify specific bacterial strains appropriate for addressing your health need is advisable.
 And because supplements grant you the freedom to select the strains you ingest, you may find supplements preferable to foods, where you have less control over strain-specificity.

 • If the answer is no, you may find that eating an abundance of probiotic-rich foods is sufficient for maintaining a healthy gut and immune function.